2021 Student Affairs Webinar Series

 SCB North America’s Student Affairs Committee is hosting a 2021 webinar series on topics of interest to conservation students, early-career professionals, and others!

-The first webinar in the monthly series is:
+The third webinar in the monthly series is:

 12-1pm PT | 3-4pm ET

-This is the first in our series of monthly webinars; stay tuned for more!
+This is the third in our series of monthly webinars; stay tuned for more!

 Please contact email@example.com with any questions related to the webinar series.